|

 party may file a letter with the appellate court requesting publication

-the appellate court rules.
-There are deadlines for requesting publication
+in the appellate court rules.
+There are deadlines for requesting

-of a decision.
-In California, the deadline is 20 days after the
+publication of a decision.
+In California, the deadline is 20

 Reasonable Doubt

-to the extent that there is no "reasonable doubt" in the
+must be proven to the extent that there is no "reasonable

-mind of a reasonable person that the defendant is guilty.
-There
+doubt" in the mind of a reasonable person that the defendant

-a "reasonable doubt".
-In the United States, it is usually
+beyond a "reasonable doubt".
+In the United States,

-reversible error to instruct a jury that they should find guilt
+it is usually reversible error to instruct a jury that they should

-on a certain percentage of certainty (such as 90% certain).
-Usually,
+find guilt on a certain percentage of certainty (such as 90%

-reasonable doubt is defined as "any doubt which would make
+certain).
+Usually, reasonable doubt is defined as "any doubt

 Rehearing